FLAT RETAIL ROOFING

 Single ply membranes are made of either rubber or plastic, or they can be a hybrid of both materials.
 As you would expect, single ply membranes are applied in a single layer.
 The installation is simple: a membrane is rolled out, the seams between sheets are heat-welded, chemically-welded or simply glued together, while the membrane is attached to the roof with fastener, ballast or adhesive.

 Perhaps your business has a sloped roof, that uses gravity to shed water.
-You have many different choices when it comes to the type of material you could choose.
+With KY-KO Roofing, you have many different choices when it comes to the type of material you could choose.

 Shingle roofs are reinforced roofs that use organic or fiberglass materials.
 While asphalt shingles reinforced with organic felts have been around for a long time, fiberglass-reinforced products are now a very popular choice among many businesses.